 Electrical and Computer Engineering students building robots

-Electrical & Computer Engineering (ECE) offers a diverse curriculum at both the undergraduate and graduate levels.
+Electrical and Computer Engineering (ECE) offers a diverse curriculum at both the undergraduate and graduate levels.
 Our experienced faculty have active research programs in areas including: nanotechnology, computer architecture, power distribution and more.

 We offer degrees in both Electrical Engineering and Computer Engineering at the bachelor, masters and doctoral levels.
 Both programs are accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET).